-In addition to the traditional Emergency Medicine clerkship, our department offers an Advance Life Support class only in Block 1.
-Students gain exposure to the rigors of Emergency Medicine as well as certification in BLS, ACLS, and PALS.
+The Advanced Life Support Course is available during Block 1.
+This dynamic 4-week rotation involves ED shifts, lectures, small group discussions and the opportunity for certification in BLS, ACLS and PALS.
 The Advanced Life Support class is typically taken by fourth-year medical students with a strong interest in applying to an Emergency Medicine residency.

 The Wilderness Medicine Course occurs each spring, focusing on provision of medical care in the remote and austere environment.
 The highlight of this 4-week elective is a trip to Colorado.

 The Transitions to Residency Course is a 2-week elective occurring twice each year.
 This focused course prepares medical students to become interns with confidence.
 The elective consists of lectures, small group discussions, procedure labs, high-fidelity simulations and self-directed online learning.